If you want to learn more about effective online/hybrid course design, we highly recommend taking the following courses.

 Introduction to Accessibility Online Course

-Workshop Description: This 6 to 8-week online training is offered through Bellevue College eLearning.
+Workshop Description: This six to eight week online training is offered through Bellevue College eLearning.
 Accessibility course is designed as an introduction to the pedagogy of inclusive design/UDL and provides training around basic concepts of Accessibility that can be quickly and easily implemented into participants’ course materials.
 Participants will learn how to make easy additions to their courses to create an equally effective environment for all students.
 In addition to the readings and links posted in the course, participants will read Norman Coombs’ Making Online Teaching Accessible as an optional textbook.
 By the end of this training course, participants should be able to: Explain basic concepts and the importance of Accessibility, Discuss accessible tools used in course delivery, Provide examples of accessible content in their course, Practice how to apply styles on multiple platforms, Microsoft Word, PowerPoint, Modify a syllabus to make it accessible, Use tools for checking content accessibility, Access and review resources for creating accessible content on widely-used platforms in education.
 The Course Syllabus is public, so feel free to preview it before joining the course.

 Register: This workshop is offered each quarter.
 Visit our eLearning Accessibility website.